(Post updated September 14, 2023)

 Meeting prospective students is one of the highlights of our jobs, but our favorite interactions are those that leave us with an understanding of the applicant’s story.
 If we can picture you as a member of our student body, we are more likely to be persuasive on your behalf.
 So when you meet us, make sure to do more than just ask for statistics and information about our programs – tell us about you!

 It is, of course, also possible to become a memorable applicant for all the wrong reasons.
-Calling and emailing every week or being unprofessional, rude, or deceitful to Admissions will definitely make you memorable, but not in a way that will help when it comes to waitlist review.
+Calling and emailing every week or being unprofessional, rude, or deceitful to Admissions will make you memorable, but not in a way that will help when it comes to waitlist review (and it could get you released off the waitlist as a deny).

-Ultimately, we know that choosing a law school is an important and emotional decision and we are here to be a resource as you work towards choosing a law school for the fall.
+Ultimately, we know that choosing a law school is an important and emotional decision and we are here to be a resource as you work towards choosing a law school.
 As always, contact Admissions with any questions or concerns – we are here to help!